 The staff report, application, comments from other county and state agencies, site plans, maps, public comments and other relevant documents are then submitted to the Hearing Examiner.
 The Hearing Examiner is not bound by that staff report but gives it weight appropriate to an expert recommendation.

 Once received in the Hearing Examiner's Office, an application is placed on the hearing calendar and reviewed for notification requirements.
 Upon request, the Hearing Examiner will send any member of the public a written Notice of Hearing three weeks prior to the hearing date.
-Hearing notices for preliminary plats, major development permits, planned unit developments, and shoreline matters are also published in the official county paper (currently the Bellingham Herald).
+Hearing notices are also published in the official county paper (currently the Bellingham Herald).

 The Hearing Examiner's Office can provide a copy of the Business Rules (Rules of Procedure) which outline the hearing procedures.

 Anyone can attend a hearing.
-All hearings are currently being held virtually via zoom.
-Visit our Hearing Examiner Virtual Meetings page for information on how to join.
+All hearings are being held in a hybrid format.
+Members of the public and staff may attend remotely via zoom or in person at the Whatcom County Courthouse, Council Chambers, 311 Grand Ave.
+Visit our Hearing Examiner Hybrid Meetings page for information on how to join.

 In accordance with the Hearing Examiner's Business Rules, it is mandatory that the applicant or an authorized representative, be present at the time and place of the scheduled public hearing or open record hearing.
 If the applicant is not present, the representative must submit a letter of authorization.
 Failure of the applicant or representative to appear will result in dismissal of the application.
 In addition, if the applicant is not the property owner of record, written authorization must be provided to the file by the applicant prior to the hearing.